 The goals of these classes are to gain knowledge of leisure and factors surrounding leisure involvement; Improve perception of Freedom in Leisure (PFL) as indicated by scores on Leisure Diagnostic Battery; Decrease barriers to leisure participation; Identify activities available to the individual as means of catharsis; Plan a community activity with peers; Locate resources and opportunities for leisure involvement; and Develop a plan for leisure participation in home community.

 Healthy Lifestyles (Weeks 4-6)

 The goal of this class is to encourage clients to enhance their personal well-being.
-Through increased awareness of the fundamentals of health and nutrition, steps for disease prevention, routine medical examinations and basic treatment of minor injuries they become more aware of the importance of physical health.
-Discussions of drug and alcohol awareness, and facts regarding the use of over the counter medications add to the clients’ overall awareness of the advantages of having a healthy lifestyle.
+Through increased awareness of the fundamentals of health and nutrition, steps for disease prevention, benefits of healthy lifestyles, they become more aware of the importance of physical health.

 Anger Management (By referral)